aidrone-imdrone/AIDrone-EduCourse/E12_Control AIDrone using Teachable Machine.md

 <br/>

 - **The control code, model file, and label text must be in the same folder.
 (Modify the model path accordingly in the code below.)**
+- **This control code allows you to connect to the drone by plugging a Bluetooth dongle into the PC or connecting the controller to the PC via a USB cable.
+It enables drone control using hand gestures detected by the laptop or PC camera.**

 <br/>